Learn Punctuations Marks with its uses, kinds, definitions and examples of every type by using in sentences.

 (i) More than one-third of registered voters opposed the party candidate.

-(ii) More than a third of registered voters used their right of casting votes.
+(ii) More than a third of registered voters used their right to cast votes.

 Rule 6: